-I don’t know whose bright idea it was to change the venue but for some reason our mindfulness meeting this week was held at Squeak’s house.
+I don’t know whose bright idea it was but for some reason our mindfulness meeting this week was being held at Squeak’s house.
 We normally have it under the deck at mine and to be honest I was never that comfortable about this last-minute change of plan.
 Not only did it mean that Serafina would be late because it was further for her to go, but it also meant that I was going to have to cross The Road.

 I had just finished my dinner when Ron called round and we set off for Squeak’s together.
-Without giving it a second thought Ron confidently loped across the road and waited while I dithered on the curb trying to remember what Serafina had said.
-Look right, then left then right again.
+Without giving it a second thought Ron confidently loped across the road and waited while I dithered on the curb trying to remember to look right, then left then right again.
 Or was it left then right then left again?
 Of course, by the time I’d completed my drill a car had pulled out from On the Spot and I had to go through the whole rigmarole all over again.

 “What’s wrong with your neck?” shouted Ron from the opposite side of the road.

 “Can you speed it up a bit?
 It looks like you’re watching a tennis match!”

 Remembering something Whittaker had said about not allowing fear to dictate our lives when he had been a keynote speaker at one of our group meetings, I took a deep breath, did another quick check and walked smartly across the road.
 It wasn’t until I got to the other side that I remembered with sadness that Whitaker had recently been hit by a car and I began to feel anxious about making the journey back home in the dark.